TanavT/1TBCSSFile/my-react-app/README.md

 # Cloud Setup

-If at any point, an option isn't mentioned, leave it blank if possible or anything works
+If at any point, an option isn't mentioned, leave it blank if possible or anything works If you ever mess up and need to change the .env file, run "npm run build" again and load it into render.com and restart render.com.

 ## Cloud Services
-### 1. Setting up firebase-cli and firebase (you will need to make an account at firebase.google.com first):
+### 1. Setting up firebase-cli and firebase (this will need your google account):

+Go to google.firebase.com and sign in, then click the "Go to console" button in the top right.
+Once you're there click "create a new firebase project" on the left.
+Input a valid name and click the box to accept the terms of service.
+Disable AI and analytics.

 In a terminal with npm run:

     npm install -g firebase-tools
     firebase login

-If you do not already have a firebase account, you will need to make one now
+If you do not already have a google account, you will need to make one now and make sure you're in the my-react-app directory

     npm i
     npm run build

-After the build is done, run this in my-react-app directory
+After the build is done, run this in the same directory

     firebase init